SeaQL/seaql.github.io/SeaORM/docs/04-basic-crud/03-update.md

 ## Update One

 Find a `Model` from database, then convert it into `ActiveModel`.
-Make necessary changes to `ActiveModel` using `Set()` and `Unset()` introduced in previous section, and update the corresponding row in database.
+Then, make necessary changes to `ActiveModel` using `Set` and `Unset` methods introduced in previous section.
+Finally, update the corresponding row in database.

-Primary key must be set in order to update the corresponding row in database.
+Note that primary key must be set in order to update the corresponding row in database.

 ```rust
 let pear: Option<fruit::Model> = Fruit::find_by_id(28).one(db).await?;